Electronic Submission Process for Grants

 - Now that you have downloaded an application package, complete the grant application offline.
 Save changes to your application as you go, Grants.gov does NOT automatically save changes.

-- The package cannot be submitted until all Grants.gov required fields have been completed, but Grants.gov does NOT check for NIH-specific requirements.
+- The package cannot be submitted until all Grants.gov required fields have been completed, but Grants.gov does NOT check for HHS-specific requirements.
 You will need to use the SF424 SBIR/STTR (R&R) Application Guide to understand the agency-specific instructions, which are marked with the HHS logo.
-You will have to complete the SF424 (R&R) forms, as well as the PHS 398 forms which includes NIH-specific requirements for successful submission.
+You will have to complete the SF424 (R&R) forms, as well as the PHS 398 forms which includes HHS-specific requirements for successful submission.

 Creating PDFs as Attachments